Teruki Gotō

-Teruki Gotō (後藤 輝樹, Gotō Teruki) is a Japanese musician and perennial candidate known for his naked election posters.
-He holds a number of nationalist views and has run as a candidate for Mayor of Chiyoda Ward, Tokyo (2013), City Assembly of Chiyoda (2015), Governor of Tokyo (2016), Governor of Tokyo (2020), and Governor of Tokyo (2024).
+Teruki Gotō (後藤 輝樹, Gotō Teruki) was a Japanese musician and perennial candidate known for his naked election posters.
+He held a number of nationalist views and ran as a candidate for Mayor of Chiyoda Ward, Tokyo (2013), City Assembly of Chiyoda (2015), Governor of Tokyo (2016), Governor of Tokyo (2020), and Governor of Tokyo (2024).

-According to his website, he wishes to make Japan the "strongest, kindest, and most interesting country in the world."
+According to his website, he wished to make Japan the "strongest, kindest, and most interesting country in the world."

 In 2016, his television speech became a meme on the Internet when he ran for governor of Tokyo.
 He continued to speak prohibited words, and as a result 10% of his speech was censored by NHK without his permission.

+Gotō died on June 28, 2026, at the age of 43.